deadpadre/hearthformerbot/README.md

   This command may be used in several number of ways.

-  * At first, you can simply specify card name in brackets in order to get its image.
+  * At first, you can simply specify card name in order to get its image.

     ![alt text](http://i.imgur.com/UAyEiOg.png "/card example")